echeran/smile-of-murugan/webbook/chapter13.md

 killing of Vāli etc.; by interpreting Rāma's war against Laṅkā as the Aryans' brutal conquest of the culturally much superior Dravidians; by accepting Rāvaṇa as the true hero of the story.
-The last point was made very explicit by a contemporary Tamil scholar-poet (Kulantai Pulavar) who composed an "anti-epic", *Irāvaṇaṉ Kappiyam*, a "chanson de Rāvaṇa".
+The last point was made very explicit by a contemporary Tamil scholar-poet (Kuḻantai Pulavar) who composed an "anti-epic", *Irāvaṇaṉ Kappiyam*, a "chanson de Rāvaṇa".
 There were other scholars who tried to point out an immense number of "interpolations" and thus "reconstruct" the "original" Kampaṉ in agreement with